HVAC Training: San Antonio TX Extracurricular Skills

 5. Additional Service Skills

 To begin working as an HVAC technician, you only need a certification in heating, ventilation, and air conditioning.
 However, qualifications in additional service skills lead to great employment opportunities.
 Some certifications to consider include the EPA Certification, Green Certification, R410A Certification, Indoor Air Quality Certification, TDLR ACR Certification, NATE Certification, and Preventative Maintenance Certification.
 Note that in San Antonio, a stronger set of air-conditioning service skills is ideal because of the demand for AC technicians in the summer.
-Improve your chances of finding work by enrolling in an HVAC training San Antonio TX program that offers more than just the basics.
+Improve your chances of finding work by enrolling in an HVAC training program in San Antonio TX that offers more than just the basics.
 Search for schools that train you for additional certifications, offer job seeking and interview support, and allow you to practice industry-standard equipment.

 This article was published on: 03/14/19 1:01 AM